wonder-dmercadal/PublicReports/PAE_Report.md

 ---

 *This technical report contains exclusively actual sensor measurements and statistical analysis.
-Every model opportunity has been validated against real sensor data with comprehensive coverage analysis.*
+No performance metrics are estimated without actual model training.
+All conclusions based on validated data patterns and technical feasibility.*